mkheirkhah/ecmp/doc/manual/source/attributes.rst

 ***********

 **Feedback requested:**  This is an experimental feature of |ns3|.
-It is found in ``src/contrib`` and not in the main tree.
+It is found in ``src/config-store``.
 If you like this feature and would like to provide feedback on it, please email us.

 Values for |ns3| attributes can be stored in an ASCII or XML text file and loaded into a future simulation.
-This feature is known as the |ns3|
+This feature is known as the
-ConfigStore.
-The ConfigStore code is in ``src/contrib/``.
-It is not yet main-tree code, because we are seeking some user feedback and experience with this.
+|ns3| ConfigStore.
+The ConfigStore code is in ``src/config-store/model``.
+It is still considered as unstable code, because we are seeking some user feedback and experience with this.

 We can explore this system by using an example.
 Copy the ``csma-bridge.cc`` file to the scratch directory:::